niart/Aachen-Indoor-VPR/readme.md

 -->

 ## 3. Evaluation for cross-scene generalization
-This evaluation is to investigate if this model is able to distinguish a new place from familiar places without any continued pre-training.
+This evaluation is to investigate if this model is able to distinguish new place(s) from familiar places without any continued pre-training.

+### A) Three novel places among 13 familiar places
 Firstly, go through a similar pipeline as described in `preprocess dataset` to get four small new additonal dataset representing four new places.
+We used the three unvisited location classes to label
 Then add the new dataset into the training dataset.
 Alternatively, download the preprocessed sample (testing dataset plus one of four new places) from [HERE](https://drive.google.com/drive/folders/15F9Gf88z_g6yJmNX8b13HkPkOqwbVwlE?usp=sharing).
 Also download the trained model ```epoch00390.tar``` and put it in ```fzj_vpr/train/logs/train_hybrid_vae_guided_base/default/Oct29_13-10-57_pgi15-gpu5.iff.kfa-juelich.de/checkpoints/```.
 Then,
 ```python